mttechgh1/Multi-servo_module/README.md

-create program to run the PCA9685 module to run multiple srvos simulaneously.
+create program to run the PCA9685 module to run multiple servos simultaneously.